How to use Certbot to issue Certum SSL ACME certificate?

 - Start the registration of ACME account in Certum using the command below.
 Fill in the kid and hmac values according to the data received in the Certum certificate details:

-certbot register --server https://acme.certum.pl/directory/ --eab-kid z2r7_WC57nZWHvCbyjRV94y836hq19CWPLdU7naHaXXXXXXXXXXXXXXXXXX --eab-hmac-key ZjExMWNiNzQ1ZGI0NjE0MWU3ZjYwNDZjMzhhOGRiYjhmNjFlMjBjOGXXXXXXXXXXXXXXX - Provide the e-mail address of the Certum account with ordered SSL product, for which the ACME account will be created
+If you do not have the ACME credentials: kid and hmac (EAB), check the instruction of how to activate SSL product using ACME. - Provide the e-mail address of the Certum account with ordered SSL product, for which the ACME account will be created

 - Read and confirm the terms of use of Certum certificates

 - If necessary, answer additional questions regarding the processing of ACME account data by Certbot.
-The result should be confirmation of the account registration
+The result should be a confirmation of the account registration

 - Start the certificate request and choose the method of verifying the control over the domains for which you want to issue a certificate using the command:

-certbot certonly --manual --key-type rsa --server https://acme.certum.pl/directory/ --preferred-challenges dns-01
+certbot certonly --manual --key-type rsa --server https://acme.certum.pl/directory --preferred-challenges dns-01

 where by switching the parameters, you can choose: